GORS logo

 Katie Gronow

-Grade:Grade 7 / Principal Operational Research Analyst
+Grade:Grade 7 / Operational Research Project Manager

 Education: BSc Mathematics; MSc Operational Research